dickysetiawans/spam-wa-bot/README.md

-I use a models python selenium. firt you must download a chromedriver and install models. you can command type below
+I use a models python selenium. firt you must download a chromedriver and install models.

+You can a command below

 ```
 $ pip install selenium